briot/ada-traits-containers/docs_src/making_of.rst

 structures provided in this library, they already provide the necessary `Cursors` packages, so that you can easily use them with any of the algorithms.

-This library also provides a `Conts.Cursors.Adaptors` which has a number of nested package that will provide cursors policies for the standard Ada containers.
+This library also provides a `GAL.Cursors.Adaptors` which has a number of nested package that will provide cursors policies for the standard Ada containers.
 It is thus relatively easy to also reuse the library's algorithms with the standard Ada containers.